 In 10 hours, the Federals hurled 3,000 rounds totaling 110,643 pounds of shot and shell.
-The fort’s southeastern corner was penetrated by nightfall, with the casemates blasted open.
+In the fort’s southeastern corner, the rifled guns had blasted open two casemates and blown away nearly half the wall’s thickness.
 Sporadic return fire did no damage.
 Three Federal mortars and a Parrott rifle continued firing through the night to prevent the Confederates from repairing the breach, and the Federals hoped to capitalize on their gains the next morning.

 Heavy firing resumed from both sides at dawn on the 11th.
-The Confederates’ aim improved, but the Federals maintained the edge in accuracy.
-Their guns continued pounding the southeastern breach, expanding it and opening new holes elsewhere.
-The entire southeastern wall eventually collapsed, along with an adjoining wall.
+The Confederates’ aim improved, but the Federals were better and they ultimately silenced the Confederate guns.
+Federal cannon continued pounding the southeastern breach, expanding it and opening new holes elsewhere.
+The entire southeastern wall eventually collapsed, and an adjoining wall fell with it.
 This enabled the Federal gunners to fire directly into the fort.
-They soon blew open the fort’s magazine, exposing the 400 kegs of gunpowder inside that could destroy the fort if detonated.
+By 12 p.m., fire was hitting the wall of the fort’s magazine, which contained 400 kegs of gunpowder.
+The Confederates could not hold out much longer.

-The Federals prepared boats and scaling ladders for an infantry charge into the southeastern hole, but Gillmore had planned to bombard the fort another two days before deploying troops.
-This became a moot point when a white flag appeared over Fort Pulaski’s parapet at 2 p.m.
+With the fort crumbling much sooner than expected, the Federals prepared boats and scaling ladders for an infantry charge into the southeastern hole.
+This became a moot point when a white sheet replaced the Confederate flag over Fort Pulaski’s parapet around 2:30 p.m.
 Gillmore was taken by boat to accept the fort’s unconditional surrender.

 Under the surrender terms, the Confederate officers would go north as prisoners of war, keeping their personal effects except for side arms.
 The 360 soldiers were paroled and sent home with orders not to take up arms again until properly exchanged for Federal parolees.
-The Federals took the fort’s 47 remaining guns, along with 40,000 barrels of gunpowder and large quantities of other supplies.
+The Federals took the fort’s 47 remaining guns, along with the 400 100-pound kegs of gunpowder and large quantities of other supplies.

 Four Confederates were wounded in the bombardment, and one was killed.
 One Federal soldier was also killed.
 The Federals had fired 5,275 rounds into Fort Pulaski.
-The structure, which Confederates thought to be invulnerable, was taken in only 30 hours.
+The structure, which had taken 50 years to build and was thought to be invulnerable, was taken in just 30 hours.
 The rifled battery manned by the naval crew played a key role in reducing the fort.

 Many on both sides expressed surprise that the fort had fallen so quickly.
-This marked the first time that long-range rifled artillery was used to reduce a fortification, thus beginning a new era of warfare.
+This marked the first time that long-range rifled artillery was used to reduce a fortification, and it began a new era of warfare.
 In his report, Gillmore stated that “the eight weeks of laborious preparation for its reduction could have been curtailed to one week, as heavy mortars and columbiads would have been omitted from the armament of the batteries as unsuitable for breaching at long ranges.”

 Federals quickly occupied Fort Pulaski and closed Savannah Harbor to Confederate business for the rest of the war.
 This enabled gunboats to block both the main channel and the back channels of Wassaw and Ossabaw sounds.
 Controlling the entrance to Savannah helped strengthen the Federals’ coastal blockade.
 However, no immediate attempts were made to go 14 miles upriver and capture Savannah.